-Carotid Endarterectomy
+Carotid endarterectomy

-A carotid endarterectomy may be performed if you have had a TIA (mini-stroke), a sudden, transient loss of vision in one eye (amaurosis fugax) or a stroke.
+A carotid endarterectomy may be performed if you have had a TIA (mini-stroke), a sudden loss of vision in one eye, or a major stroke.

-This is due to narrowing of the carotid artery, one of main arteries supplying blood to your brain (found in your neck).
-The danger is that you may suffer another major stroke in the next few weeks.
+This is due to carotid artery disease, the narrowing of the main artery to your brain in your neck.
+The danger is that you may suffer another major stroke in the future.

-In a small number of people, a tight narrowing is discovered whilst under investigation for another problem.
-If this applies to you, you will still undergo the same pre-operative tests but will be admitted to hospital for planned surgery.
+In a small number of people a tight narrowing is discovered whilst under investigation for another problem.
+If this applies to you, you will still undergo the same preoperative tests, but will be admitted to hospital electively for surgery.